SleepyMorpheus/gotenberg_pdf/README.md

  - `rustls-tls` - Enables TLS / HTTPS support using the `rustls` library.
  - `native-tls` - Enables TLS / HTTPS support using the native system TLS library.
  - `http2` - Enables HTTP/2 support.
 Use this if you need to post data larger than 32MB.

+Additional features:
+  - `stream` - Enables the streaming client to stream generated PDFs directly to disk or other destinations.
+  - `zeroize` - Enables zeroizing sensitive data in the client.
+Enabled by default.